 Should I refinance my mortgage?

-It highly recommended you review you loan once you’ve a home loan for more than two years – especially if your home loan is on a variable rate.
+It is highly recommended that you review your home loan every two to three years – especially if your home loan is on a variable rate.
 There is a good chance of you negotiating a better rate and terms, either with your existing bank or with a new bank.

 You may also want to review your mortgage when your financial circumstances change – for example, when you want to buy another property, or you have just had a baby.